Ruszero01/EcoPaste-Sync/README.en-US.md

 ## 🌟 Branch Information

-> 📋 **This branch is based on the official EcoPaste v0.5.0 version, focusing on the development and improvement of cloud sync features.**
+> 📋 **This branch is based on the official EcoPaste v0.5.0 version, providing a temporary solution for cloud sync functionality as the official cloud sync feature has been delayed.**

 ### ✨ Current Features